mintwax/seeds/README.md

 x grid item needs more padding inside x error handling - if filepath doesn't exist don't RSOD, display toast - try catch on 248 when loading the sound file

-progress bar should changed size of the grid item progress bar should align-self: flex-end
+progress bar should not changed size of the grid item progress bar should align-self: flex-end

 long press item to select grid item